 Description of the FINOLA oilseed hemp variety:

 FINOLA is the shortest and fastest auto-flowering variety of hemp (i.e., non-drug Cannabis).
 This auto-flowering characteristic means that it will begin to produce flowers under constant lighting conditions, soon after the seed has emerged from the soil.
 It is dioecious, with distinct male and female plants.
 The crop typically begins to flower at 25-30 days after sowing, with males flowers being the easiest to see.
 Mature females do not branch significantly during their subsequent development, even when standing alone.
 It is a good source of CBD (cannabidiol), and results vary according to the growing conditions and time of harvest.
 For more information on FINOLA’s CBD potential, please go to this page.

-FINOLA produces abundant grain at high latitudes (40-60 N).
+FINOLA produces abundant hempseed grain at high latitudes (40-60 N).
 Our record yield for this variety is 3200 kg/hectare of clean, dried grain on a 100 hectare plot near latitude 50, under irrigation with conventional farming methods in Alberta, Canada.
 In Finland, near latitude 60, our best yield so far is 1600 kg/hectare.
 Near latitude 40, or best yield is 1800 kg/ha.
 This variety is typically very short and unproductive at latitudes below 30.
 FINOLA is typically planted in mid to late May and harvested about 100-120 days after sowing.
-Near latitude 40, the mature grain crop may be ready for harvest at 70 days after sowing.
+Near latitude 40, a mature grain crop may be ready for harvest at 70 days after sowing.

 Other Information for growing hemp in the EU: